UnofficialJuliaMirror/Transit.jl-d826f7e1-9945-5890-a92a-4078320af7ac/README.md

 # transit-julia

+Note that transit-julia is still under active development and is *not* ready for use.

 Transit is a data format and a set of libraries for conveying values between applications written in different languages.
 This library provides support for marshalling Transit data to/from [Julia](http://julialang.org).

 * [Rationale](http://blog.cognitect.com/blog/2014/7/22/transit)